Kerwood/keycloak-example/gatekeeper-example/README.md

 ![](images/add-scope.png)

 Then go to the "Mappers" tab and press the "Create" button.
-Give it a name, change "Mapper Type" to "Audience" and add the client name to the "Included Custom Audience" field, that you create in the previous step.
+Give it a name, change "Mapper Type" to "Audience" and add the client name, that you create in the previous step, to the "Included Custom Audience" field.

 ![](images/create-proto-map.png)